FabricMC/fabric-docs/develop/entities/first-entity.md

 :::

 All that's left to do now is add a Spawn Egg for our entity.
-We'll register it in our `ModItems` class, using the helper method discussed in [Creating Your First Item](../items/first-item).
+We'll register it in our `ModItems` class, following the instructions in [Creating a Spawn Egg](../items/spawn-egg).

 @[code transcludeWith=:::custom_entity_spawn_egg](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)